mobify/developer-values/README.md

 - Make sure that any code that goes into production has been tested in a "real” environment, for example:
     - For JavaScript client libraries/frameworks, understand what devices are the most important for the code that you're writing.
 Once you have that understanding, test your code on these platforms with real devices.
 Using just Saucelabs or simulators is sometimes not enough.
     - For back-end code test on a staging environment that mirrors production very closely.

+## Outro, the Zen of Mobify

+Be excellent to each other.<br>
+Don't use acronyms or jargon where words would do.<br>
+Be concise.<br>
+Favour small diffs over big bangs.<br>
+Why argue when you can experiment?<br>
+Open by default.<br>
+Small, empowered teams are unstoppable.
+Let's make more of those.<br>
+Write it in Python, unless you've got a damn good reason not to.<br>
+But don't take this all too seriously.